 She adds that the key for her, though, was the support she had from others.
 “I had a lot of support.
 I lived with my mom and my brother and they did a lot with Drevyn.
 My Dad and step-mom took care of Drevyn many times on the weekends.
 David and his mom helped out a lot during the week and some weekends.
 David came most every night to put Drevyn to bed.”

-Her brother, Tyler Shields, added that she was never ostracized for her pregnancy and all family members were immediately supportive.
+Tyler added that she was never ostracized for her pregnancy and all family members were immediately supportive.
 “I think this is the exception and not the rule of what most teen moms experience,” he added.

 Nicole tries to share that enthusiasm with other single moms.
 Brittany Evans is a friend she met in high school when she was pregnant.
 When Brittany became a single mother her sophomore year of college, she says Nicole was a godsend.